vippsas/vipps-woocommerce/readme.txt

 You can also do important back office tasks such as capture and refund directly from WooCommerce.
 Easy for your customer and easy for you.

-Read [information from Vipps](https://developer.vippsmobilepay.com/docs/plugins/woocommerce/) about the plugin.
+Read [information from Vipps MobilePay](https://developer.vippsmobilepay.com/docs/plugins/woocommerce/) about the plugin.

 === Vipps/MobilePay Checkout ===
 With Vipps/MobilePay Checkout enabled in the plugin, you will get a complete checkout in your webshop, designed by Vipps MobilePay.
 It contains regular Vipps/MobilePay payments, a card payment option for those that can't or won't use Vipps/MobilePay, as well as the ability to get the shipping address of the customer in an easy way.
-Read more about [Vipps Checkout here](https://vippsmobilepay.com/en/online/checkout)
+Read more about [Vipps MobilePay Checkout here](https://vippsmobilepay.com/en/online/checkout)

 === Vipps/MobilePay ePayment ===
 When you enable this plugin, your customers will be able to choose Vipps/MobilePay as a payment method in the checkout.
 There is no need to go via a third party payment method.
 If your customer choose Vipps/MobilePay, they fill in their name and address and is then asked to enter their phone number in the Vipps/MobilePay dialogue.
 They then confirms the payment in the Vipps/MobilePay app.
 Customer info like name and address is sent to the store from Vipps MobilePay.